Chapter 1: Student Conduct and Discipline

 1.5.4 Duties of Hearing Officer(s)

 The Hearing Officer(s) is responsible for conducting the hearing in an orderly manner and controlling the conduct of the witnesses and participants in the hearing.
 The Hearing Officer(s) shall rule on all procedural matters and on objections regarding exhibits and testimony of witnesses, may question witnesses, and is entitled to have the advice and assistance of legal counsel from the Office of General Counsel of the U.T.
 System.
-Within 14 days of the hearing, the Hearing Officer(s) shall render a written decision which shall be sent to the OSCCR and the Respondent.
+Within 14 days of the hearing, the Hearing Officer(s) shall render a written decision which shall be sent to the Office of Community Standards and the Respondent.
 The written decision shall contain findings of fact and a conclusion as to whether the Respondent is responsible for the violation(s) as charged.
 Upon a finding of responsibility, the Hearing Officer(s) shall assess a sanction or sanctions specified in Section 1.6 of this Policy.

 1.5.5 Procedures